Primary Navigation Mobile

 Parkers overall rating: 3.5 out of 53.5

-Written by Luke Wilkinson Published: 17 September 2024
+Written by Luke Wilkinson Updated: 30 April 2025

 Should you buy one?

-That being said, it’s very low maintenance – you can muck the car out with little more than a damp cloth and a vacuum cleaner – which leaves you with more spare time to enjoy the way the Puma drives.
+That being said, The Puma is very low maintenance – those cheap plastics mean you can muck the interior out with little more than a damp cloth and a vacuum cleaner.
+That leaves you with more spare time to enjoy the way the Puma drives.

 The Puma’s biggest problem is the Skoda Kamiq.
-It gives the Ford a good run for its money by offering more cabin space and better comfort levels, but it loses some of its appeal the second you get it on a winding back road.
+It gives the Ford a good run for its money by offering more cabin space, better comfort levels and similarly impressive fuel economy.
+Plus, the Kamiq’s driving experience isn’t that far behind the Puma’s.
+It’s a little less engaging, but it puts on a great show nonetheless.

 What we like

-The Puma’s practical boot is a real highlight, though.
+It’s great to drive.
+We reckon it still has the sharpest chassis in the segment and its engines are eager and powerful.
+The Puma’s practical boot is a real highlight, too.
 It takes the car from being just a good-driving compact SUV to a vehicle with the chops to operate as a small family’s main car.

 What we don’t like

 The Puma’s dashboard lets the side down a bit.
 It’s a little bland and unimaginative compared to the likes of the Peugeot 2008 and MINI Countryman.
-For some, the lack of diesel or EV power will also be a dealbreaker.
+We also miss the old car’s physical cabin controls and we loathe Ford’s new enormous square steering wheel.
+The ST model’s drop in performance is disappointing, too.

 Ford Puma (2024) front driving